Nuggets vs. Heat: Betting Trends, Record ATS, Home/Road Splits

 Additional Heat Insights & Trends

-- Miami is 6-4 against the spread and 5-5 overall over its last 10 contests.
+- Miami has a 5-5 record against the spread while finishing 4-6 overall in its past 10 games.

-- Four of the Heat's past 10 contests have hit the over.
+- The Heat have hit the over in three of their last 10 games.

 Nuggets vs. Heat Betting Splits